Blue Merle Australian Shepherds – Facts 2024

 6.1 Genetics of Blue Merle

 The blue merle colour is all about genetics.
 It’s caused by a dominant gene that dilutes black pigment in patches, creating that marbled look.
 But it’s not as simple as just inheriting the gene.
-The way it expresses can vary widely, which is why no two blue merles look exactly alike.
+The way it is expressed can vary widely, which is why no two blue merles look exactly alike.
 It’s like a genetic lottery – you never know quite what you’re going to get, but it’s always interesting.

 6.2 Unique Characteristics of Blue Merle Aussies